gaoyaoxin/HSCP/hscpErrata/readme.md

 Chapter 10 – Programming a Program to Test Our Program
 Sample Run of the Transposition Cipher Tester Program
 The first 20 lines in the output result of the program
-see below(original)
-- [ ] Should be:see below(should be)
-Since the seed is set to be 42, the output should be all the same whenever you run it, the first message being identical with that in P152(main text or P172 in pdf file)

 original:
 ```
 Test #1: "KQDXSFQDBPMMRGXFKCGIQUGWFFLAJIJKFJGSYOSAWGYBGUNTQX..."